My Approach

 • Discover stage of venture lifecycle

-In the Discover stage, we will identify and explore problem spaces, test solution ideas, and evaluate their business prospects.
-It’s super exciting to discover a potential new concept and business model, and it’s just the beginning of building a successful and sustainable business that has real impact.
+In the Discover stage, we identify and explore problem spaces, test solution ideas, and evaluate their business prospects.
+This is the start of building a successful and sustainable business that has real impact.
+Sometimes in my work we need to revisit this stage because we missed something before moving to stage two.

 • Build stage of venture lifecycle